ernads93/TodoList/README.md

 # TodoList
- A simple Todo List created in vanilla JavaScript.
+ A simple Todo List coded in vanilla JavaScript.

  Screenshots: